Skip to content

 Ready to operate

-Run a seat under an explicit security model.
+Run a seat under an explicit, versioned security model.

 Keep your signing key.
-Let the Foundation handle funding, allowlisting, and vault-side settlement.
+The Foundation handles funding, allowlisting, and vault-side settlement under the deployed seat configuration.